 #1 Adjust phone or computer volume

-- If you're using your Plantronics headset on a computer, adjust the headset volume on your computer down 50-70% as well.
+- Using a Plantronics headset with a computer.If you're using your Plantronics headset on a computer, adjust the headset volume on your computer down 50-70% as well.
 You may also have sidetone enabled and will want to disable this to avoid the echo.

-#2 Adjust volume on your Plantronics
+#2 Adjust volume on your wireless Plantronics Headset

-#3 Make sure compatibility dial is correct
+#3 Make sure the compatibility dial is correct

 Plantronics wired headset echo adjustment

 When it comes to a wired headset and echo, there's fewer troubleshooting choices compared to wireless models.
 But these are some things you can try to help eliminate that unwanted headset echo.